-Production from community facility, domestic and agricultural irrigation wells is not metered.
-Production estimates for domestic wells are based on water use surveys performed in 2009 with adjustments from aerial photo review.
-Production estimates for community facility and agricultural wells are based on a soil-moisture budget using local precipitation, land use, and evapotranspiration data.
+Purveyor municipal production data are based on meter readings.
+Domestic groundwater production estimates are based on the last reported water use estimates for 2013 from the LOBP, with minor adjustments in 2016 for the inclusion of additional residences in the Eastern Area (CHG, 2016).
+Production estimates for community facilities and agricultural wells are based on a soil-moisture budget using local precipitation, land use, and evapotranspiration data (Appendix F).